radiantlogic-v8/documentation-new/documentation/installation/configure-sdc-client.md

 **Create a Systemd Service File:**

 Create a .service file in the /etc/systemd/system/ directory.
-This file will define the configuration for our application daemon.
+This file defines the configuration for our application daemon.
 Replace **‘your-app-name’** with an appropriate name for SDC Client:

     sudo nano /etc/systemd/system/your-app-name.service